IHetterich/wine-classifier/README.md

 | Sauvignon Blanc | citrus, green, grapefruit, acidity, crisp, lime, aromas, lemon, fresh, clean |

 Looking at these the issue seems like it could lie more in the overlap of varieties than in the complication of the model.
 Since many red wines have similar flavor profiles the descriptions tend to be similar, and the same holds for white wines.
-To make sure this was issue and not just adding more wines or wines with various review counts I ran some tests the results of which are below.
+To further test this theory I ran a few more model tests pitting similar and dissimilar wines against eachother.

 | Wine 1 | Accuracy | Wine 2|
 |:---:|:---:|:---:|